ollystephens1/cp-table/README.md

-Super simple HTML table generator for Agular
+A super simple HTML table generator for Angular

 [Live example]()